Health of Vincent van Gogh: Bipolar disorder

 Perry in 1947 was the first to put together a serious case for a diagnosis of bipolar disorder, or "manic depression."
 It fits with the well documented periods of intense activity interspersed with periods of exhaustion and depression.
 It has been suggested that Van Gogh was not just bipolar, but that the crises in his last two years were brought about by the additional effect of thujone poisoning from his consumption of absinthe.
-Arnold has suggested the association between manic depression and creativity is a popular one, and may be spurious in Van Gogh's case.
+Arnold has suggested the association between bipolar disorder and creativity is a popular one, and may be spurious in Van Gogh's case.

 Borderline personality disorder

-Van Gogh is believed to have had borderline personality disorder; he "displayed symptoms best consistent with a borderline (personality) disorder: impulsivity, variable moods, self-destructive behaviour, fear of abandonment, an unbalanced self-image, authority conflicts and other complicated relationships."
+Van Gogh is believed by some to have had borderline personality disorder; he "displayed symptoms best consistent with a borderline (personality) disorder: impulsivity, variable moods, self-destructive behaviour, fear of abandonment, an unbalanced self-image, authority conflicts and other complicated relationships."
 Dutch psychiatrist Erwin van Meekeren proposed in his book, Starry Starry Night: Life and Psychiatric History of Vincent van Gogh, that borderline personality disorder is the most likely explanation for Van Gogh's behavior.
 Dr. John G. Gunderson, an expert on borderline personality disorder, concurred that Van Gogh's "longings for love, his sudden mood changes (and most particularly his seemingly unpredictable and unwarranted rages), and his pattern of impulsive acts, including substance abuse, are all recognizable components of the borderline syndrome...whether Van Gogh was borderline or not, it is a useful prism through which to view his troubled life."